Large Neighborhood and Hybrid Genetic Search for Inventory Routing Problems: Related works

 Numerous metaheuristic strategies have since been proposed for the IRP.
 Examples include tabu search \citep{rusdiansyah2005integrated}, genetic algorithms \citep{abdelmaguid2006genetic}, a greedy randomized adaptive search procedure \citep{campbell2004decomposition}, adaptive large neighborhood search (LNS) \citep{coelho2012inventory}, and a variable neighborhood descent heuristic with stochastic neighborhood ordering \citep{alvarez2018iterated}, which combines routing-focused and joint routing-inventory operators.
 In addition, ``matheuristics'', which integrate heuristic search with mathematical programming, have shown significant promise.
 Notable examples include hybrid methods by \citet{archetti2012hybrid,archetti2017matheuristic,chitsaz2019unified,archetti2021kernel,skaalnes2023branch}, \citet{Bouvier2024} and \citet{dinh2025matheuristic}.
 Among these, \citet{skaalnes2023branch} developed a matheuristic that is invoked on each primal solution identified by a branch-and-cut algorithm.
 Whenever the mathematical program discovers a new best upper bound, this method attempts to further improve it by applying mixed integer programming to a restricted problem, which involves removing and reinserting clusters of clients.
 This advanced approach successfully identified 741 best-known solutions out of 878 existing benchmark instances and proved the optimality of 458 of these solutions.

 Research has also extended to various IRP variants.
-For instance, \citet{gaur2004periodic} addressed the periodic IRP, optimizing replenishment under cyclical demand, while other studies focused on cyclic \citep{gunawaN2019simulated, vincent2021multi}, multi-product \citep{ohmori2021multi, mahjoob2022modified}, and multi-depot \citep{guimaraes2019two} IRPs.
-Strategic extensions integrating production decisions have also been explored \citep{adulyasak2014optimization}.
-As noted by \citet{anderssoN2010industrial}, early research predominantly relied on heuristics due to the problem’s complexity.
+For instance, \citet{gaur2004periodic} addressed the periodic IRP, optimizing replenishment under cyclical demand, while other studies focused on cyclic \citep{gunawaN2019simulated, vincent2021multi}, multi-product \citep{ohmori2021multi, mahjoob2022modified}, multi-depot \citep{guimaraes2019two}, multi-attribute \citep{coelho2020variable}, and bi-objective \citep{feng2025bi} IRPs.
+Strategic extensions integrating production decisions have also been explored \citep{adulyasak2014optimization} As noted by \citet{anderssoN2010industrial}, early research predominantly relied on heuristics due to the problem’s complexity.
 However, subsequent works introduced exact algorithms, primarily branch-and-cut methods \citep{CoelhoLaporte2013,CoelhoLaporte2013b,adulyasak2014formulations,Archetti2014,CoelhoLaporte2014}, with one notable exception employing branch-and-price \citep{DesaulniersRC2016}.
+Other contributions include VND methods \citep{larrain2017variable} and matheuristic frameworks \citep{vincent2025three} that combine mathematical programming with metaheuristics to address larger-scale instances.

-Despite their efficacy for small to medium-scale problems, these methods often struggle with scalability, particularly for instances involving more than 50 retailers or planning horizons exceeding three days.
+Despite their efficiency for small to medium-scale problems, these methods often struggle with scalability, particularly for instances involving more than 50 retailers or planning horizons exceeding three days.
 Addressing this gap, \citet{skaalnes2024new} proposed challenging large-scale IRP instances to stimulate further research.
 Recently, \citet{Bouvier2024} introduced a large neighborhood search procedure designed for very large IRPs involving an average of 30 commodities, 16 depots, and 600 retailers.
 However, the scale of the problems they address and the complexity of the underlying neighborhoods limit the procedure to only a handful of local search descents.
 This highlights the ongoing need for efficient neighborhood operators ---both local and large--- that can effectively tackle large-scale IRP instances.